-The Weekly Standard first reported on the development, and the story was picked up by the influential Drudge Report.
+The Weekly Standard, CBN, and others reported on the development, and the story was picked up by the influential Drudge Report.
 The revelations sparked outcry from animal advocates, budget hawks and pro-life activists, alike, with Americans United for Life tweeting it out, and Family Research Council’s Ken Blackwell tweeting, “This must be stopped!”

 Taxpayers Funding Animal Tests for Homemade Abortions… https://t.co/dwfQMhXony

 — DRUDGE REPORT (@DRUDGE_REPORT) June 29, 2017